OctopusDeploy/blog/blog/2022-10/devops-platform-engineering/devops-platform-engineering.md

 Despite many new teams and job titles springing up around DevOps, the platform engineering team is, perhaps, the most aligned to the mindset and objectives of DevOps.

-A platform team treats the developers as customers, smoothing a set of pathways that help developers spend less energy on non-programming tasks.
-They don't handle tickets, such as "create a new test database", but instead provide usable self-service mechanisms for teams to create the database easily themselves.

 Platform teams work with development teams to create one or more *golden pathways*, which represent a supported set of technology choices.
 These pathways don't prevent teams using something else, but they encourage more alignment without enforcing standard choices on other teams.
+Rather than pick up tickets to create new environment, platform teams provide easy-to-use self-service tools for the development teams' use.

-A critical part of platform engineering is how they tread developers as customers, solving their problems and reducing friction while advocating the adoption of aligned technology choices.
+A critical part of platform engineering is how they treat developers as customers, solving their problems and reducing friction while advocating the adoption of aligned technology choices.
+For example, say your organization is great at running MySql databases and has worked out how to solve issues such as:

+- Scaling
+- Backups
+- Maintenance
+- Security
+- Replication
+- Deployments
+- Test databases

+A team choosing MySql will get all these for free at the push of a button.
+Another team might still need to use something different, but they will be responsible for the choices they make off the beaten track.

-As a developer, by choosing to use a golden pathway, you get many of your needs for free.
-This accelerates your work and gives you a support channel when things go wrong.
+When you choose a golden pathway, it accelerates your work, lets you focus on the differentiating work, and gives you a support channel when things go wrong.

-Platform engineering makes lots of things easy:
+Platform engineering can make many tasks easier:

 - Build pipelines
 - Test and production environments